Reporting Hate Crime in Gloucestershire Education Settings

 Designed to teach 11-16 year olds how to act in the unlikely event they are caught in a gun or knife attack, the ACT for YOUTH campaign reinvents the successful ‘Run, Hide, Tell’ public information films for a new generation.

-Dorset Police Cyber Crime YouTube channel – various videos with safety tips https://www.youtube.com/watch?v=tQDCrgUmEgk&list=PLlViZeHKTBpwxY1S1r4t0nDeNWQjqQBQD
+Dorset Police Cyber Crime YouTube channel has published various videos with safety tips for internet users.

-http://www.faithassociates.co.uk/safety/ Faith Associates in partnership with Facebook has produced the ‘Keeping Muslims Safe Online’ safety guide aimed at providing easy to understand tips and advice outlining best practice to help keep Muslims safe online.
+Faith Associates has produced the ‘Keeping Muslims Safe Online’ in partnership with Facebook.
+It is a safety guide aimed at providing easy to understand tips and advice outlining best practice to help keep Muslims safe online.